 SHINE at Wimbledon High School - Serious Fun on Saturdays

-WHS have offered and delivered three ten week courses over a four year period so far with another planned from January 2020.
-The Saturday morning school is aimed at 25 Year 4 children.
-We have supported those children who are already high achievers or might be at risk of underachieving due to their unique family circumstances.
+Wimbledon High have offered and delivered four ten week courses over a four year period so far with another planned from January 2020.
+The Saturday morning school is aimed at 25 Year 4 children who may be at risk of underachieving due to their unique family circumstances.
 They will benefit from a tailored and unique experience in a different setting to their primary school.
 Each week two different subject areas are delivered by Wimbledon teachers and each of the 25 students has a student mentor from Wimbledon High School.

 We aim to give the students the opportunity to participate in a wide range of both creative and academic subjects that will ultimately stimulate further curiosity, boost their self-esteem and improve their attainment.
 Furthermore, the project will offer the children the chance to mix with students of a similar ability from other schools.
 Finally, we expect to establish a good relationship with our partner schools which will be of mutual benefit to both school communities.
 We believe that our students will benefit from appreciating how privileged they are and we hope they will remain in contact with the students in the future.

 The Head of Year 8, Monique Nullens, believes passionately in helping those less priviledged and has spent the last 4 years working hard to get this initiative up and running.
 It was established in September 2015 and will now run annually.